Boss Tweed

 Download the new EARS EDITION

-The new audio book version of BOSS TWEED, read by the excellent Scott Ellis, is now available on Amazon, Audible, or wherever you prefer to download your audios.
-Here’s a sample-
+The new audio book version of BOSS TWEED, read by the excellent Scott Ellis, is now available on Amazon, Audible, or wherever you prefer to download your audio.
+Here’s a sample

 As a companion, here is a LINK TO ALL THE VISUAL IMAGES FROM THE BOOK, to follow along as you listen or to enjoy separately afterward.